 The Stembrook area, to the south of the Gardens sloped down from Castle Street, comprised of tiny cottages, crowded tenements and the pubs of Stembrook, Church Street, Chapel Place and Caroline Place.
 Close to Church Place on Stembrook was the Corporation’s Waterworks Stores, Worsfold and Hayward’s stores while the auction rooms were on Church Street and nearby was Igglesden & Son’s bakehouse.
 The pubs in the area included the Ancient Druids on Stembrook while on Church Street there was the Burlington Inn and the Star Inn.
 Otherwise, poor families, of which a large number were headed by World War I widows, inhabited most of the tenement buildings.
 Many of the remaining tenement families were headed by former military and naval personnel, many of whom were handicapped by injury sustained during the War.

-One such person was Francis O’Connor (1897-1974) of 5 Caroline Place, who had served under Vice-Admiral Roger John Brownlow Keyes (1872-1945) on the Zeebrugge Raid of 23 April 1917 and the subsequent Ostend Raid of 10 May 1917.
+One such person was Francis O’Connor (1897-1974) of 5 Caroline Place, who had served under Vice-Admiral Roger John Brownlow Keyes (1872-1945) of the Dover Patrol, on the Zeebrugge Raid of 23 April 1917 and the subsequent Ostend Raid of 10 May 1917.
 The Ostend raid was meant to be identical to the successful Zeebrugge Raid and centred on sinking the Vindictive at the mouth of Ostend Harbour.
 Unfortunately, after a fierce battle the ship ran aground at the last moment so only partially blocked the harbour.
 O’Connor was among the skeleton crew on the Vindictive and had been badly injured.

 On demobilisation O’Connor, like other injured personnel, was given a scanty War pension of 12s (60p) a week on which he was expected to keep his wife and family.
 He had tried to find work but there was very little and employers preferred healthy men.
 Further, although he had suffered serious injuries, due to the lack of a health service free at the point of use, he had to pay for most of his medical treatments as well as those of his family.
 On Friday 31 October 1925, at about 23.15hours, O’Connor brought the town’s attention to his plight when he rang the Zeebrugge Bell hanging outside the then Town Hall.
 He was arrested for disturbing the peace and spent the rest of the night in the nearby police station cells.
 Next morning he appeared in court, the Chief Magistrate of which was the Mayor (1925-1926), Captain Thomas Bodley Scott (1880-1928).
 O’Connor told the court of how he gained his injuries and his plight as a War veteran.
 Along with the other magistrates, Mayor Bodley Scott listened but showed no emotion and the retinue left the Court for deliberation.